CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 6. Open Docker and go to 'Settings/Resources/File Sharing', then add your new folder
 7. Copy the dashboard-writer `requirements.txt` file into your build folder
 8. In the build folder, create a `build.bat` file with below content (update the layer name and region)
-9. Open your command line in the folder and run `run.bat` - this will take a few minutes
+9. Open your command line in the folder and run `build.bat` - this will take a few minutes
 10. Once done, you can use the `LayerVersionArn` value from the `APN.txt` - e.g. as below:
 `arn:aws:lambda:us-east-2:319723967016:layer:css-electronics-dashboard-writer:10`